data-intelligence-for-health-lab/CDmetrics/README.md

 CDpu.compute_metric(data, target_column, number_of_predictions, max_layers, max_units, resources)
 ```

-The hyperparameters are tuned using HyperOptSearch with Ray.
+The hyperparameters are tuned using Grid Search with Ray.
 To change the hyperparameter search space, update the search_space in tune_parameters function in CDmetrics/utils.py.

 ### Guidelines for input dataset